Darc99/printf/README.md

+# printf

-printf function built by Ugochukwu Anyanwu and Tobechukwu Onwuazombe.
+A simple printf function built by Ugochukwu Anyanwu and Tobechukwu.